-General Government expenses of \$1.6 million comprise 17.1% of total cost of services in FY 2021-22, remained relatively level with the prior fiscal year, and include City Council, City Manager, City Clerk, City Attorney, Administrative Services, Support Services, and Risk Management.
+• General Government expenses of \$1.5 million comprise 16.8% of total cost of services in FY 2020-21, remained level with the prior fiscal year, and include City Council, City Manager, City Clerk, City Attorney, Administrative Services, Support Services, and Risk Management.

-- Public Safety expenses of \$3.1 million comprise 33.9% of the total cost of services compared to 37.0% in the prior fiscal year.
-Revenue from vehicle code fines and state grants, which were level with amounts received in the prior fiscal year, reduced the need for general revenues to support this program in FY 2021-22 by 3.2%.
-State-funded revenues fluctuate year-over-year based on growth trends in statewide sales tax collections. - Public Works expenses (primarily for maintenance and operation of the City's roadway system) were \$3.0 million and comprise 33.0% of the total cost of services, compared to 30.5% in the prior fiscal year.
-Operating and capital grants and contributions were 21.2% of charges in the current fiscal year versus 17.3% in the prior fiscal year.
-FY 2021-22 expenses included annual depreciation expense on the City's infrastructure assets of \$1.8 million. - Community Development expenses of \$1.4 million comprise 15.5% of the total cost of services, compared to 14.4% in the prior fiscal year.
-The increase is primarily due to an increase in building and planning services. - Community Services expenses of \$0.03 million comprise 0.4% of the total cost of services in FY 2021-22, decreased by 72.4% compared to the prior fiscal year.
-Operating grants and contributions, and charges for services related to the Senior Mobility Program continue to offset all community services program expenses in FY 2021-22.
-Participation in the Senior Mobility Program (and corresponding expenses) continue to trend downward.
-Community Services expenses were also funded by federal and state funds received to cover expenses related to the construction of the City Hall/Public Library Project.
+- Public Safety expenses of \$3.3 million comprise 37.0% of the total cost of services compared to 35.4% in the prior fiscal year.
+Revenue from vehicle code fines and state grants, which were level with amounts received in the prior fiscal year, reduced the need for general revenues to support this program in FY 2020-21 by 6.6%.
+State-funded revenues fluctuate year-over-year based on growth trends in statewide sales tax collections.
+Public safety expenses were also funded by federal and state funds received to cover for COVID-19 expenses. - Public Works expenses (primarily for maintenance and operation of the City's roadway system) were \$2.7 million and comprise 30.5% of the total cost of services, compared to 32.8% in the prior fiscal year.
+Operating and capital contributions and grants were 17.3% of charges in the current fiscal year versus 17.9% in the prior fiscal year.
+FY 2020-21 expenses included annual depreciation expense on the City's infrastructure assets of \$1.8 million. - Community Development expenses of \$1.3 million comprise 14.4% of the total cost of services, compared to 12.0% in the prior fiscal year.
+The increase is primarily due to an increase in building and planning services. - Community Services expenses of \$0.1 million comprise 1.2% of the total cost of services in FY 2020-21, remained level with the prior fiscal year.
+Operating contributions and grants, and charges for services related to the Senior Mobility program offset 147.8% of all community services program expenses in FY 2020-21.
+The offset is due to the decrease in transportation services provided to seniors due to the impact of COVID-19.